 Contact: Darien Smith email@example.com

 The First Parish Women’s Retreats provide a setting for women to gather and talk, listen, play (indoors and out), write, sing, enjoy great food, talk some more, and create and deepen friendships within the community.
-Women wishing to attend can choose one of two late-January weekends (2 nights) in a cozy old retreat house in Connecticut or a shorter “mini-retreat” at First Parish (date tba).
+Women wishing to attend can choose to attend a 3 day/2 night stay at Rolling Ridge Conference Center in North Andover, MA from January 5-7, 2023 or a shorter “mini-retreat” at First Parish (date TBA).

 Covenant Groups provide an opportunity to gather in groups of eight to eleven where you can deepen connections in the congregation by exploring aspects of living that provide deeper meaning and purpose, as well as probe our spiritual diversity.
 The congregation currently has five long-term covenant groups.
 These groups invite new members to join when there are openings.